derhansen/form_crshield/README.md

 In order to make automatic form submissions harder for spambots with active JavaScript, a configurable delay for the JavaScript response calculation can be defined in the extension settings (default value: 3 seconds).

+## Can the protection be bypassed?

+Yes, the challenge/response spam shield can be bypassed, if the algorithm used by the extension is implemented to a spambot.
+This is however unlikely, since the spambot either has to use JavaScript (which I believe most spambots do not) or has to extract the challenge from the parsed HTML and must calculate and submit the response correctly.

 ## Requirements

 The extension uses JavaScript to calculate the expected response, so if JavaScript is disabled on client